kusimo/quick-download-button/README.md

-# custom-download
+# Custom Download Button WordPress Plugin
-Wordpress custom download button using block and shortcode option
+Wordpress custom download button using block and shortcode option.
+The plugin displays file size and file extension.

-# display download button only
+# Display download button only
 To display download button only use the code as follow [custom_download title="Download" url="http://yoursite/wp-content/upload/fileto_download.pdf"]